-Knowing what types of online returns your Shopify store can offer is important in order to provide the right return solution for each customer.
+Knowing what types of product returns your eCommerce store can offer is important in order to provide the right return solution for each customer.

 Understanding why customers return items and what types of return solutions you can offer can help you keep your customers happy and retain revenue.

-What are the 4 main types of eCommerce returns?
+What are the Main Types of eCommerce Returns?